MikePodo/MikePodo/README.md

 ## Hey there!

-My name is Michael Podolsky, a sophomore studying computer science at the University of Las Vegas, Nevada.
+My name is Michael Podolsky, a sophomore studying computer science at the University of Nevada, Las Vegas.
 I taught myself how to code due to my fascination with technology, and I'm always eager to continue my learning in order to become a better programmer!

 ## I Am Currently Working On...

-- Chief Technology Officer at [Fight](https://fighttm.com) - A social media and tournament hosting platform for gamers made using MERN stack.
 - Independent Contractor at [Upwork](https://www.upwork.com/) - Working on an assortment of web and mobile apps using React.

 ## Technologies I've Been Using Recently: